 which is a gauge invariant quantity.
-We also apply for $A^e_{(x_1,x_2,0,0),2},~A^e_{(x_1,x_2,x_3,0),3}$, and $A^e_{(x_1,x_2,x_3,x_4),4}$ and fix the link variables on the red links to zero.
-Although the Jacobian is unit under this algorithm, the integral rage changes from the hypercube to hyper-parallelogram.
+We then also apply this for $A^e_{(x_1,x_2,0,0),2},~A^e_{(x_1,x_2,x_3,0),3}$, and $A^e_{(x_1,x_2,x_3,x_4),4}$ and fix the link variables on the red links to zero.
+Although the Jacobian is unit under this algorithm, the integral range changes from the hypercube to the hyper-parallelogram.